-PEEP for 3s is underpinned by two quasi-experimental evaluations, conducted in the UK.
-One of these studies identified statistically significant positive impact on a number of child outcomes.
+PEEP for 4s is underpinned by two evaluations with quasi-experimental designs conducted in the UK.
+These studies identified statistically significant positive impact on a number of child outcomes.

-- These studies evaluate multiple years of PEEP with the same sample.
-In study two, the recruited sample was measured and compared first after the participants had attended the earlier levels of PEEP (eg Baby PEEP, PEEP for 1s, PEEP for 2s), and were then measured and compared again after attending PEEP for 3s.
-This programme report will only describe in detail the findings for PEEP for 3s. - Findings which involve any given level of PEEP in conjunction with prior levels of PEEP (ie cumulative findings) are noted below, although they do not feed into the rating of any specific level of PEEP (as these findings aren't attributable to any one level of PEEP). - A programme receives the same rating as its most robust study, which in this case is the Evangelou & Sylva (2003) study, and so the programme receives a Level 2+ rating overall.
+These studies evaluate multiple years of PEEP with the same sample.
+In the case of study one, the sample is recruited, they experience a prior level of PEEP (PEEP for 3s) and are measured and compared, and then they experience the next PEEP level (PEEP for 4s) and are again measured and compared.
+In study two, the sample had previously experienced Baby PEEP, PEEP for 1s, PEEP for 2s and PEEP for 3s.
+This Guidebook entry will only describe in detail the findings for this level of PEEP: PEEP for 4s.

+Findings which involve any given level of PEEP in conjunction with prior levels of PEEP (ie cumulative findings) are noted below, although they do not feed into the rating of any specific level of PEEP (as these findings aren't attributable to any one level of PEEP).

+A programme receives the same rating as its most robust study, which in this case is the Evangelou & Sylva (2003) and Evangelou et al. (2005) studies, and so the programme receives a Level 2+ rating overall.

 Study 1

 Citation: Evangelou, M. & Sylva, K. (2003)

 Design: QED (samples drawn from matched communities)

 Country: United Kingdom

 Sample: 164 participants recruited from playgroups in a disadvantaged PEEP catchment area and a matched comparison area in Oxfordshire

 Timing: Post-test

-Child outcome Improved self-esteem (maternal acceptance) Improved verbal comprehension Improved vocabulary Improved writing Improved concepts about print Improved phonological awareness Improved numeracy
+Child outcome Improved self-esteem (cognitive competence) Improved self-esteem (physical competence) Improved verbal comprehension Improved vocabulary Improved letter recognition

-Other outcomes:
+Other outcome • None measured

+Study rating: 2+